Trekking For Orangutans in Borneo

 They are wrong.
 This is the true Indonesia.

 Bali represents Indonesia in part - it’s the diamond, and the locomotive that drives Indonesian tourism.
 But it’s also the place where you will have the least authentic experience.
-All tourists visit Bali, but not everyone comes here to the inky black waters of the Sekonyer.
+All tourists visit Bali, but not everyone comes here to the inky black waters of the Sekonyer to visit Borneo.
 The humidity, the mosquitos, and the long trek to get to this part of the country keep away the obnoxious tourists that I constantly try to escape on my travels.
 It keeps away the luxury travelers and leaves just us, the ones who want to feel a connection to the country, the island, the people and nature.
 Travelers looking for something authentic.
 Something to tell our grandchildren about.

 Despite the unavoidable humidity and stickiness throughout the night we spent on the boat, I am thrilled to wake up and start day two’s trek to see more of these incredible and rare creatures.
 As our boat forges on towards another day filled with the possibilities of adventure, I realize I haven’t felt this excited about an adventure in a long time.
 In recent years, I have been fortunate enough to have seen it all.
 I have been all over the world, but this one feels different and more exciting than the other places I have been.